-Specifically, platelets contain a number of proteins, cytokines and other bioactive factors that initiate and regulate natural wound healing.
+Specifically, platelets contain several proteins, cytokines and other bioactive factors that initiate and regulate natural wound healing.
 Circulating platelets secrete growth factors.
-Examples of growth factors secreted by platelets include the following:
+Examples of growth factors secreted by platelets include

 Platelet-derived growth factors are biologically active substances that enhance tissue repair mechanisms.
 Enhanced healing is possible when platelet concentration is increased with PRP.

 Tissue repair is initiated with clot formation and platelet degranulation.
 This leads to a release of growth factors, described above, necessary for wound repair.
 After platelets are activated at a wound site, proteins are released that influence virtually all aspects of the wound healing cascade.
 Activated platelets “signal” to distant repair cells, including adult stem cells, to arrive at the injury site.
 Because the concentrated platelets are suspended in a small volume of plasma, the three plasma proteins fibrin, fibronectin, and vitronectin contribute to a repair matrix.

 Studies have shown a direct correlation between the platelet concentration and the level of secretory proteins, and the amount of proliferation involved in the wound healing.
 Increasing the volume of platelets increases the later influx of repair and stem cells.
 For this reason, by increasing the baseline concentration of these platelets, with PRP, we deliver a potent cocktail of growth factors that can greatly enhance tissue recovery.